 PC cards are about the size of a few stacked credit cards and have a 68-pin connector at one end.
 The PC Card standard accommodates a number of function, communication, and data storage expansion options.
 PC cards come in memory/flash cards, fax/modems, networking adapters, SCSI adapters, MPEG I/II decoder cards, and even wireless modem or LAN cards.
-The Notebook PC supports PCMCIA 2.1, and 32-bit CardBus standards.
 The three different PC Card standards actually have different thicknesses.
 Type I cards are 3.3mm, Type II cards are 5mm, and Type III cards are 10.5mm thick.
 Type I and Type II cards can be used in a single socket.
 Type III cards take up two sockets and must be used on Notebook PCs with two sockets.